yehudasa/ceph-pr-archive/SubmittingPatches.rst

 the target branch, we expect a linear history in a pull request where you commit on top of the remote branch.

+Answers to some FAQs regarding GitHub PRs
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Q: Which branch should I target in my pull request?

-A: The target branch depends on the nature of your change:
+The target branch depends on the nature of your change.

 If you are adding a feature, target the "master" branch in your pull request.

 If you are fixing a bug, target the named branch corresponding to the major version that is currently in development.
-For example, if Infernalis is the latest stable release and Jewel is development, target the "jewel" branch for bugfixes.
+For example, if Mimic is the latest stable release and Nautilus is development, target the "nautilus" branch for bugfixes.
 The Ceph core developers will periodically merge this named branch into "master".
 When this happens, the master branch will contain your fix as well.

 If you are fixing a bug (see above) *and* the bug exists in older stable branches (for example, the "hammer" or "infernalis" branches), your initial PR should still target the master branch.
 Please see the `BACKPORTING`_ section, below, for information on how to ensure your bugfix gets backported.

-Q: How to include ``Reviewed-by: tag(s)`` in my pull request?
+Q: How to include ``Reviewed-by:`` tag(s) in my pull request?

-A: You don't.
+You don't.
 If someone reviews your pull request, they should indicate they have done so by commenting on it with "+1", "looks good to me", "LGTM", and/or the entire "Reviewed-by: ..." line with their name and email address.

 The developer merging the pull request should note positive reviews and include the appropriate Reviewed-by: lines in the merge commit.

 2. Patch submission via ceph-devel@vger.kernel.org